PotOfCoffee2Go/simply-trello/README.md

     }

 ## Descriptions
-Similar to card comments a description of the board or card can be given in the `content` object.
+Similar to card comments a description of the board and/or card can be given in the `content` object.
 The contents of the description field will replace the current description, if any.

 ## Removing a card
 If the `content` object `cardRemove` field is present and set to true, the card will be removed from the board.

+    content: {
+        cardRemove: false
+    }

 ## Result of the requests and responses with Trello

 Because the Trello API calls are asynchronous, a callback can be provided in the call to './trello/trelloapi' along with the customary nodejs `err` error parameter and a `result` object which is a JSON representation of the requests and responses with trello.
 The `example.js` program displays the result on the console.